gnomadic/tavern-protocol/docs/FAQ.md

 # FAQ

 ## Do I need to know how to code to use Tavern?
 No!
 Tavern is designed for a no-code experience.
 You can create engaging games by submitting transactions.
-If you do know how to code, you can add custom modules by using the provided interfaces.
+If you do know how to code, you can add custom components by using the provided interfaces.

 ## What types of NFTs and Tokens can I use with Tavern?
 Tavern (can be) compatible with any ERC-20, ERC-721, or ERC-1155 token.
-While these modules don't exist yet, with user demand it is very straightforward to use token ownership as a requirement to join a game, as a reward for winning, as a resource ingame, or even as an RPG character.
+While these components don't exist yet, with user demand it is very straightforward to use token ownership as a requirement to join a game, as a reward for winning, as a resource ingame, or even as an RPG character.

 ## What are the benefits of using Tavern for my community?
 Tavern offers a fun and interactive way to engage your community members.
 It allows you to create shared experiences centered around your NFTs and foster stronger connections.